Antherkiv/billboard-cinema/README.md

-Microservices written in python intented to for cinema billboard ecosystem
+Microservices written in python intented for  a cinema billboard ecosystem
 ---

 It's not completed yet, the dependencies are not specified...